evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_Pro/_index.md

 ## Availability & Pricing

-This model had a world premiere on 10.10.2023, and deliveries started in November 2023.<div class="mt-3 mb-3">
+The Volkswagen Volkswagen ID.5 Pro had its world premiere on 10.10.2023, with deliveries starting in November 2023.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Volkswagen ID.5 </strong>
 </a>